Action Engine: Automatic Workflow Generation in FaaS: Introduction

 \subsection{Function as a Service (FaaS)}

 FaaS is a cloud computing paradigm that allows developers to execute code in response to events without managing the underlying infrastructure, providing scalability and cost efficiency \cite{chavitsurvey}.
-This model abstracts away the complexities of infrastructure management, thereby enabling developers to concentrate on writing and deploying code triggered by specific events.
+This model abstracts away the complexities of infrastructure management, thereby, enabling developers to concentrate on writing and deploying code triggered by specific events.
 As a result, FaaS enhances operational efficiency and accelerates cloud-native software development cycles.
 A key component of FaaS is its workflow orchestration, which enables the developer to orchestrate multiple functions to serve complex tasks by using high-level API.
-In cloud-native software development and Robotic Process Automation (RPA) \cite{hofmann2020robotic}, FaaS workflows are essential to automate repetitive or complex tasks, hence improving efficiency and accuracy.
+In cloud-native software development and Robotic Process Automation (RPA) \cite{hofmann2020robotic}, FaaS workflows are essential to automate tasks such as data processing pipelines.

-FaaS is expected to be the foundation of the next generation of cloud systems \cite{denninnart2021harnessing} that mitigates the burden of cloud-native application development and enables developers to focus solely on the application and business logic rather than dealing with the resource allocation complexities.
-Major cloud providers have already adopted the FaaS paradigm, \eg AWS Lambda, Google Cloud Functions, and Azure Functions.
-These hyper-scalers also provide various tools for workflow creation and orchestration, \eg AWS Step Functions, Google Cloud Composer, and Azure Durable Functions.
+FaaS is envisaged as the foundation of the next generation of cloud systems \cite{denninnart2021harnessing}, and major cloud providers have already adopted this paradigm, \eg AWS Lambda, Google Cloud Functions, and Azure Functions \cite{AWS-Lambda, Azure-functions, GoogleCloudFunctions}.
+These hyper-scalers also provide separate tools for workflow creation and orchestration, \eg AWS Step Functions, Google Cloud Composer, and Azure Durable Functions \cite{AWS-step-functions, Azure-Durable-Functions, GoogleCloudComposer}.